2mos/guide/pages/sitting-for-longer-hours.md

 The default of 25 mins focus and 5 mins break seems wayy too short and usually disturbs my flow.
 If you're like me, and don't know what to set as the duration of your pomodoro - follow this.

-Count the number of hours that you need to sit for a lecture at your coaching before a break is given.
+Count the number of hours that you need to sit in lecture at your coaching before a break is given.
 Also count the duration of the break.
 Use that as the duration of one pomodoro.

+This works because you're already used to forcefully sitting for that long in class.
+In following the same routine at home, you're going to be able to better concentrate at class too.

 For me it's 1.5 hours with 15 minutes of break, so I set that as the length of a single pomodoro session.